W7k-J/W7k-J.github.io/w7kTools/Leveler.md

 The levels will be calculated separately for all selected elements.

 <i>For example:
-if you have a floor between two levels the tool will always assign the level above your floor - even if the offset would be comparable larger then to level below. </i>
+if you have a floor between two levels, the tool will always assign the level above your floor - even if the offset would be comparable larger than to the level below. </i>

 ### Set level to the Closest Below